ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 To edit and use files from Files.hpk, use HPK archiver to extract them into the mod folder.
 If Defaults.lua is in the same place as Init.lua you did it correctly.

+Settings are saved at %APPDATA%\Surviving Mars\CheatMenuModSettings.lua
+^ delete to reset to default settings (unless it's something like changing capacity of RC Transports, that's kept in savegame)
+Help>Reset Settings will also do the same thing.
 ```

 ##### List of some stuff added (not up to date)